-Local Breeder means a person that barters, offers for sale, displays for sale or sells dogs, cats or rabbits from the property in Nassau County on which they were bred and reared, and is in compliance with all zoning and animal control laws, ordinances and regulations.
+Local breeder means a person that barters, offers for sale, displays for sale or sells dogs, or cats or rabbits from the property in Nassau County on which they were bred and reared, and is in compliance with all zoning and animal control laws, ordinances and regulations.

-Public Thoroughfare, Public Common Area, and Flea Market Sales means the sale or transfer, offer for sale or transfer, auction, barter, display, advertisement for sale, giving away or otherwise disposing of any live Dog, Cat, or Rabbit on any public thoroughfare, public common area, roadside area, in any parking lot, in any flea market, government property, excluding for agricultural purposes, to any member of the public.
+Public thoroughfare, public common area, and flea market sales means the sale or transfer, offer for sale or transfer, auction, barter, display, advertisement for sale, giving away or otherwise disposing of any live dog, or cat or rabbit, on any public thoroughfare, public common area, roadside area, in any parking lot, in any flea market, government property, excluding for agricultural purposes, to any member of the public.